Becoming a Servant

 Where is the I, the me in this circle?
 It is not there – one must be willing to give up oneself to serve the poor and the needy, no matter where they are.
 Our work is to heal the physical, emotional and spiritual scars of the poor – we wash the feet of the poor as Jesus heals them.

 The Eudist Servants Of The Eleventh Hour offer these women an opportunity to follow a vocation later in life – a kind of “encore” dedicated to Our Lord.
 When candidates are accepted by the community, they are invited to spend nine months at Casa Corazon de Maria, in Tijuana, Mexico.
-This is a period of discernment and formation, before entering full time ministry or considering the profession of vows.
-We make and renew our vows of poverty, chastity, obedience and divine agape, on March 25 each year, the Feast of the Annunciation Of The Blessed Virgin Mary, or August 19, the Feast day of St. John Eudes.
-Servant candidates should be between the ages of 45 to 65.
+This is a period of discernment and formation, before entering full-time ministry or considering the profession of vows.
+We make and renew our vows of poverty, chastity, obedience and divine agape, on March 25 each year, the Feast of the Annunciation Of The Blessed Virgin Mary Servant candidates should be between the ages of 45 to 65.
+But there are always some exceptions.

-If you are a woman and believe you are called to serve the Lord, and are:
+If you believe you are called to serve the Lord, and are:

 - single, widowed, or divorced with an annulment